 The infrastructure is good in both PV and Mazatlán; not only for the practical stuff (water, electricity, cable, internet, etc.) but also with respect to their tourism infrastructure, with restaurants, nightlife, and activities.

 The cost of living is similar between PV and Mazatlán in the expat areas.
 The statistical data I found claims Mazatlán to be a bit cheaper, but only by 11% overall.
 In many categories, they’re too close to call.
-Mazatlán has a “real”, working-class city behind the coastal areas, in which you can live very inexpensively.
+Mazatlán has a “real,” working-class city behind the coastal areas where you can live very inexpensively.
 But since expats almost never live there, I don’t think it’s fair to include those areas in a cost analysis.

 Both cities can be very walkable, if you settle in the right place.
 Many expats live without a car.
 And both offer tranquil beachfront neighborhoods, which are completely residential and free from the trappings of tourism.

-Finally, the cost of living is very low right now in both places, thanks to a U.S. dollar that’s very strong by historic standards.
-Based on exchange rates, prices are less than half of what they were in 2008.
-And the Canadian dollar is also at record highs against the Mexican peso.
+Finally, the cost of living is low right now in both places, thanks to a U.S. dollar that’s strong by historic standards.

 And of course, both cities benefit from Mexico’s super-easy residency.
 I got my resident’s visa at a consulate in about 20 minutes, without translations, background checks, or document certifications.
 And you may not even need residency, with Mexico’s long, six-month tourist stays.